ZoeLeBlanc/is310-computing-humanities-spring-2024/_materials/introducing_humanities_computing/03-intro-versioning.md

 This is the core workflow for using git and GitHub.

-## In Class Exercise
+## First Exercise

+Initially this was an in-class exercise, but now try doing this at home!
+If you get stuck, feel free to reach out to the instructors or your peers.
+We will be going over this in class though too.

 Now it's your turn to try this out!
 Trying following the steps above to create a new repository called `is310-coding-assignments`.
 This repository should have a `README.md` file and be public.

-Then try to create this directory in your local computer and move your command line maze into it, into a folder called `week1-cli-assignment`.
+Then try to create this directory in your local computer and **move your command line maze** into a folder called `week1-cli-assignment` that exists within `is310-coding-assignments`.
 Then try to push your local repository to your remote repository on GitHub.
 You can have your maze zipped or unzipped, that's up to you!
 But make sure you have instructions for how to run your maze.

 Once you have completed this assignment, post the link to your GitHub repository in our first discussion forum [https://github.com/ZoeLeBlanc/is310-computing-humanities-2024/discussions/1](https://github.com/ZoeLeBlanc/is310-computing-humanities-2024/discussions/1).